judge-meister/mandlebrot_set/README.md

 1. Figure out a whether we can have a init function for the mpfr stuff to save from re-initialising everything for every zoom level (image) calculated.
 Obviously we will need to also have a tidy-up/finish method to free all the items - yes we can.
 Done.

+1. Learn about threads in C to take advantage of multi-processor architecture.
+Done.
+My initial attempt has reduced the time for the initial display from 7.9 seconds to 2.9 seconds using 4 threads.
+Need to make the code more general so it can use as many thread as there are cores available on the CPU.

 ## Lessons Learnt ##